 Set a blog publishing schedule and stick to it.
-Most experts agree that the ideal frequency is 3 to 4 new blog posts every week.
+Most experts agree that the ideal frequency is 3 to 4 new weekly blog posts.
 While this may sound like a lot, it keeps your brand visible to new querents.

 14. Ignoring Internal Links

 Once you have a large enough library of published blogs, you will be able to refer to them from newer posts.
 This builds trust and keeps visitors on your website longer.

 If you do not link to other blogs and pages on your website, you will appear to have limited expertise on that particular subject.
 If you look like you have run out of relevant things to say, your readers will go elsewhere for more information.